-Bannersnack is an easy to use online app compatible with AOL, Google, the IAB, OpenX and Yahoo’s RightMedia designed specifically for creating web banners.
+Creatopy is an easy-to-use online app compatible with AOL, Google, the IAB, OpenX, and Yahoo’s RightMedia designed specifically for creating web banners.

 There’s no coding required – just upload your image or images (jpg or png only) into the editor.